Hybrid Infrastructure Monitoring

 Benefited IT Teams

 Digital transformation is continuously increasing the dependence on cloud-based services and architectures for an enterprise’s business-critical application delivery.
 The underlying infrastructure is becoming increasingly virtualized, distributed, heterogeneous, and multi-domain (where traffic crosses domains with different ownerships).
-Data and resources required for applications and service delivery are distributed across multiple sites (e.g., clouds, data centers etc.) managed by multiple entities.
+Data and resources required for applications and service delivery are distributed across multiple sites (e.g., clouds, data centers, etc.) managed by multiple entities.

 Users, applications, and data are widely dispersed, and most of the time, they are not in the direct control of the enterprises

-Ennetix xVisor does not require a predefined network or application topology map to get started and neither it needs manual address ranges to start the discovery process of hybrid infrastructures of application delivery.
+Ennetix xVisor does not require a predefined network or application topology map to get started and neither does it need manual address ranges to start the discovery process of hybrid infrastructures of application delivery.
 At the root of our discovery architecture is “Application Semantics,” i.e., when users are interacting with an application, how does the entire interaction play out?
 Continuous monitoring of user-app interactions forms the basis to build the topology map in xVisor, and then the data-collection process through flows, pcaps, probes, etc. starts!